 |More predictive approach||More adaptive approach|

-PRINCE2 Agile at its core is essentially the same as PRINCE2.
+PRINCE2 Agile is essentially the same as PRINCE2.
 They both rely upon the exact same principles, themes and processes.
-The only real difference is that the PRINCE2 Agile guidance explains in detail how to tailor these elements for agile projects.
+The only real difference is that the PRINCE2 Agile guidance explains in detail how to tailor these elements for Agile projects.
+In the PRINCE2 manual, there is only a cursory description of how to tailor PRINCE2 to Agile projects.

 Fix or flex?